Club History

 In 1957, the clubhouse was relocated to its present location on Chippewa Beach Road, and the course rerouted so the 1st and 9th holes play as they do today.
 In 1960, three new holes were built (now holes 2, 8, and 16) which significantly increased the course’s level of difficulty.
 The course was again rerouted.
 This routing remained in place until 1986 when the course was expanded to eighteen holes, thanks to the gift of 66 acres by Herbert Link who was developing a planned community to the east of the course, Lake Marina Link Estates.

 Course improvements continued as well.
 In 1997, a pond was added to the 3rd hole.
 In 2000, a full-length driving range was constructed.
 In 2012, holes 4 and 17 were renovated.
-The club is now rebuilding the heart of the irrigation system, the pump house, which was originally constructed in 1958, to ensure the proper irrigation of all eighteen holes for the next quarter century.
+The practice putting green was expanded in 2018.
+In 2024, the club rebuilt the pump house, originally constructed in 1958, to ensure the proper irrigation of all eighteen holes for the next quarter century.